Canon M100 vs Olympus E-M5 II

 It is notable that the E-M5 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M100 does not feature such a mic input.

-Both the M100 and the E-M5 II are recent models that feature in their makers' current product line-up.
+Both the M100 and the E-M5 II are recent models that are part of the current product line-up.
 The E-M5 II replaced the earlier Olympus E-M5, while the M100 followed on from the Canon M10.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon M100 vs Olympus E-M5 II